forgoroe/Random-quote-machine/randomQuoteMachine/readme.md

 Download the project and open index.html in your browser to taste some of this mess.

 ...
-Or simply check this [codepen](http://codepen.io/Forgoroe/full/WGJZQJ/).
+Or simply check this [codepen](http://codepen.io/Forgoroe/full/WGJZQJ/) or this [github preview](http://htmlpreview.github.io/?https://github.com/forgoroe/Random-quote-machine/blob/master/randomQuoteMachine/HTML/index.html)

 ##API Reference